dmatavel/libft/README.md

 ## Headers

-The following are the headers provided by **libft** in his latest stable version:
+The following are the headers provided by **libft** in its latest stable version:

 *Standard libc remakes*